Quick Start Guide

 Operating system

 When working with your RevPi Core you use a Linux operating system.
-If you haven’t had much to do with Linux up until now, you can find a short introduction on the subject here.
+If you have not had much to do with Linux up until now, you can find a short introduction on the subject here.

 Programs

-The following software is currently available for you to realise your project:
+The following software is currently available for you to realize your project:

 • With Phyton you can write your own programmes.